ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 #### Hierarchical Resource Paths
 A resource inside a GraphQL service can have hierarchical paths.
-When a hierarchical path is present, each level of the hierarchical path maps to the GraphQL field of the same name, and the type of that field will be mapped to an `OBJECT` type, with the same name.
+When a hierarchical path is present, each level of the hierarchical path maps to the GraphQL field of the same name, and the type of that field will be mapped to an `OBJECT` type with the same name.

 ```ballerina
 import ballerina/graphql;